sr99622/Cayenue/README.md

 <h2>Keyboard Bindings</h2>

 Many of the above functions can be executed without using the mouse via keyboard bindings.
-Below is a list of the bindings
+Below is a list of the bindings.
+Note that the key bindings will work as long as the Camera Panel is the current tab panel and the main window has the focus, even if the Camera Panel was hidden using the F11 command.

 <b>Enter</b>